laravel/docs/cashier-paddle.md

     $prices = User::find(1)->previewPrices(['pri_123', 'pri_456']);

 Please note that the billable instance must already be a customer within Paddle.
 Internally, Cashier will use the user's customer ID to retrieve the prices in their currency.
-So, for example, a user living in the United States will see prices in USD while a user in Belgium will see prices in EUR.
-If no matching currency can be found the default currency of the product will be used.
+So, for example, a user living in the United States will see prices in US dollars while a user in Belgium will see prices in Euros.
+If no matching currency can be found, the default currency of the product will be used.
 You can customize all prices of a product or subscription plan in the Paddle control panel.

 <a name="price-discounts"></a>
 ### Discounts

 You may also choose to display prices after a discount.
-When calling the `previewPrices` method, one discount ID may be passed like this:
+When calling the `previewPrices` method, you provide the discount ID via the `discount_id` option:

     use Laravel\Paddle\Cashier;